 North Pole Santa’s Workshop – Cascade

-An entire theme park dedicated to Christmas and Santa Claus, The North Pole Santa’s Workshop is an inspiring park full of fun rides and fantastic views of Pikes Peak and the surrounding region.
+An entire theme park dedicated to Christmas, North Pole Santa’s Workshop is an inspiring park full of fun rides and fantastic views of the Pikes Peak region.
 With two dozen to choose from, visitors of all tastes and ages can easily find one.
-The park has classic carnival rides like the Tilt-A-Whirl and the Mini Himalaya as well as Christmas themed rides like the Candy Cane Coaster and the Peppermint Slide.
+The park has classic carnival rides like the Tilt-A-Whirl and the Mini Himalaya as well as Christmas-themed rides like the Candy Cane Coaster and the Peppermint Slide.

 After enjoying a number of rides, be sure to stop by for a visit and picture with Santa.
 Santa’s helpers take pictures which are available to purchase after each visit.
 Another popular spot at the park is the Carousel Cafe, a restaurant serving food like chicken nuggets, corn dogs, and more.
 The park is open year-round, but it’s much more crowded during the winter months.

 These are just some of the fun things to do on a trip to Colorado Springs.
-Enjoy your visit!
+Enjoy your visit to The Olympic City!